Adaptive inference with random ellipsoids through Conformal Conditional Linear Expectation: The Mahalanobis score and main results

-As discussed in the previous section, an useful score used in CI is the (squared) norm of the residual.
+As discussed in the previous section, a useful score used in CI is the (squared) norm of the residual.
 In this paper, we will consider a natural generalization of the previous score by considering some statistical evaluation of $(R - \mu_R)^\top \mathbf{\Sigma}_R^{-1} (R - \mu_R)$ (assuming that everything here is well defined).
 Before explaining how we will estimate and handle the previous quantity, let it first bulk up by including $X$ in the score.
 For this purpose, let $V \coloneqq (X^\top\ R^\top)^\top \in\mathbb{R}^{p}$ and set

 As before, we assume here that everything is well defined.
 The intuition behind this score is to work with standardized quantities.
-As a matter of fact, one may recognize in \eqref{eq:ellipsoid_fixed_theta} the so-called Mahalanobis quadratic form, which in turn defines the Mahalanobis metric.
-This metric is classical in multivariate analysis and widely used for example for classification tasks (see \cite{mahalanobis2018generalized}).
+One may recognize in \eqref{eq:ellipsoid_fixed_theta} the so-called Mahalanobis quadratic form, which in turn defines the Mahalanobis metric.
+This metric is classical in multivariate analysis and widely used for example for classification tasks (see \cite{mahalanobis2018generalized}). \iain{The idea of including the covariate $X$ in the score is inspired by the CI framework for time series, where $X$ can contain the $k$ previous residuals (see e.g. \cite{Linetal22a}, Section 4.2, or the end of this subsection) : the joint distribution $(X^\top R^\top)^\top$ is relevant for predicting the future $\ell$ residuals (i.e. $R$).}

 In the context of CI, the position and covariance parameters of $V$ are of course unknown or even undefined, and it is natural to replace them with their empirical estimators.
 Nevertheless, in order to preserve exchangeability and so the finite sample theoretical guarantees provided by the classical CI procedure, one has to process such empirical estimators in an exchangeable fashion.
 Of course, another way to proceed would be to estimate these parameters separately, similarly to the pre-trained predictor, leading to a {\it double split} procedure.
 The first option is more challenging and this is our approach here.
 To begin with, we now introduce precisely our working score.
 We first set

 Here, the variable $z= y - \widehat{f}(X_{n+1})$ (resp. $y$) is used to locate the {\it most likely} potential residuals (resp. predictions) in the CI machinery.
 We store the observation vectors $V_i,\; i=1\ldots,n$ and the guess $V_{n+1}(z)$ in a matrix $\bfV(z)\in \calM_{n+1,p}$ whose first $n$ row are the $V_i^\top, i=1,\ldots, n$ and the last one is $V_{n+1}^\top(z)$.
 Following equation \eqref{eq:decomp_Vi_Xi_Ri}, we decompose $\bfV(z)$ as $\bfV(z) = (\bfX \ \bfR(z))$ with $\bfX\in\calM_{n+1,k}$ and $\bfR(z)\in \calM_{n+1,\ell}$.
 The empirically centered counterpart of $\bfV(z)$ is $\bfW(z) = \pi^{\perp}_{\mathbbm{1}}\bfV(z)$.
 We further compute the ridge empirical covariance matrix $\widehat{\mathbf{\Sigma}}_{\lambda}(z)\in\calM_{p,p}$,